GaryHostt/Oracle_Data_Integrator/README.md

 [Configure High Availability for ODI](https://docs.oracle.com/en/middleware/fusion-middleware/data-integrator/12.2.1.4/odi-marketplace/configuring-high-availability-odi-oracle-cloud-marketplace.html#GUID-82B2A979-F41E-45A9-9EE7-A6C94C587B16)

+### Cost control

+You can limit the cost of your ODI setup by starting and stopping the compute node it run on (you could also do the Autonomous Database repository).
+In order to start and stop, you have some options.

+- REST API

+  This [repository](https://garyhostt.github.io/OIC_start-stop/) shows how to start & stop a different OCI resource via the API.
+You will need the request signature code.
+To get started with the compute API, visit this [link](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/).
+For specific information on starting and stopping, visit [here](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Instance/InstanceAction)

+- CLI

+The CLI command to start and stop your instance can be found [here](https://docs.cloud.oracle.com/en-us/iaas/tools/oci-cli/2.10.12/oci_cli_docs/cmdref/compute/instance/action.html).
+You could also have your code invoke a bash/CLI scipt like [here](https://github.com/GaryHostt/OCI_Native_NewsApp) on [lines 155 and 204](https://github.com/GaryHostt/OCI_Native_NewsApp/blob/master/app.py).

 ### Connecting to SQL Server

 To connect to SQL Server, it needs the JDBC driver & JRE installed on the SQL Server.